-As strange as it’s going to sound, it was this moment that me realise just how beautiful the village was.
-It was like walking through a postcard and didn’t fail to win me over with it’s charm!
+As strange as it’s going to sound, it was at this moment that I realised just how beautiful the village was.
+It was like walking through a postcard and didn’t fail to win me over with its charm!

 You see, the Pont-y-Pair is not just a bridge.
 It’s a cornerstone of history and one of the most iconic settings in North Wales.

 Picture a medieval packhorse bridge within the magical Gwydir Forest which crosses over the Llugwy river.
 Gorgeous Victorian houses surround the scene and, all the while, a fierce waterfall flows underneath.
 Bubbling like a cauldron!

 I really do believe that no visit to Betws-y-Coed would be complete without a visit here.
 So, make sure you don’t miss it on your trip.